ElenaShe000/MARCS/README.md

 Shevnina, E.: Long-term assessment of the multi-year statistical characteristics of the maximal runoff under the climate change over the Russian Arctic, Doctor of science thesis, Russian State Hydrometeorological University, Russia, 355 pp., 2015. (in Russian).
+Shevnina, E., Kourzeneva, E., Kovalenko, V., and Vihma, T.: Assessment of extreme flood events in a changing climate for a long-term planning of socio-economic infrastructure in the Russian Arctic, Hydrol.
+Earth Syst.
+Sci., 21, 2559-2578, doi:10.5194/hess-21-2559-2017, 2017.
+Shevnina, E. and Gaidukova E.V.: Hydrological probabilistic model MARCS and its application to simulate the probability density functions of multi-year maximal runoff: the Russian Arctic as a case of study, in: The Interconnected Arctic, Springer International Publishing, 77–87, doi: 10.1007/978-3-319-57532-2_8, 2017.